Worcester, MA Foundation Repair

 Foundation is important because it provides stability to a building; the foundation holds together the building’s weight and protects it from natural disturbances like earthquakes.
 There are multiple types of foundation, but some of the common include:

 - Basement foundations – Walls and pillars constructed from cement to create support, also provides rooms under the home

-- Slabs – Four-to-eight-inch-thick chunk of concrete underneath a building to stabilize it—also the most common form of foundation for homes
+- Slabs – Four-to-eight-inch-thick chunk of concrete underneath a building to sustain it—also the most common form of foundation for homes

 - Crawlspace – A compilation of pillars three-to-four feet deep to support the building—doesn’t have walls and is open, unlike the basement foundation

 Which foundation you chose depends on your needs, as well as the ground and soil.
 For example, slab foundations are more popular in warm climates because they don’t draw heat like basement foundations, which are more popular in cold climates.